Fall Semester: October 15th

 Rules for Award Recipients:

-Students who receive an award are expected to send a brief (1-2 page) report to Ethics and the Common Good Project staff at the end of the project, summarizing their experience and describing how the funds were spent.
+Students who receive an award are expected to send a brief (1-2 page) report at the end of the project, summarizing their experience and describing how the funds were spent.
 Multimedia reports encouraged for grantees working in creative modalities.